spotify/pyschema/README.md

 PySchema has been tested on Python 2.6 and Python 2.7

-For documentation and more info see LINK TO NOTEBOOK VIEWER GOES HERE
+For documentation and more info see http://spotify.github.io/pyschema/